C

 The colossal squid has massive eyes used to discern their prey in the dark abyss they call home.

 Like many other related species, the colossal squid has a head, mantle, a collection of eight arms, and a pair of long tentacles.
-The body is conical in shape with eyes and mouth concentrated on the front end of the animal immediately before the beak, arms, and tentacles.
+The body is conical in shape with eyes and a mouth concentrated on the front end of the animal immediately before the beak, arms, and tentacles.
 The fins are essentially two broad, thin flaps at the tip of the mantle that provide passive locomotion through the water.

 Even though the squids have eight roughly symmetrical arms, they aren’t all the same exact length.
-In fact, all of them can be slightly different ranging from 0.85 to 1.15 meters long.
+In fact, all of them can be slightly different, ranging from 0.85 to 1.15 meters long.
 The two tentacles are typically at least twice as long as the arms.
 The colossal squid differs from other species in its class because of a series of rotating hooks on the broad “clubs” at the end of each tentacle.

 Distribution, Population, and Habitat